-In compliance with THX requirements, Bass/Treble, Surround Mode Level, and Balance adjustments are reset to +0.0 dB whenever a THX mode is selected, after which you can make adjustments with THX engaged if you wish to do so.
+Note: In compliance with THX requirements, Bass/Treble, Surround Mode Level, and Balance adjustments are set to +0.0 dB whenever a THX mode is selected, after which you can make adjustments with THX engaged if you wish to do so.
 When THX is turned 'Off', previous settings are restored, except for Balance (see sections 5.6 and 5.7).
-Also note that due to the nature of digital bitstreams, adjustments made while THX is engaged will be reset to +0.0 dB if the program is paused for longer than 3 seconds.
+Also note that due to the nature of the digital bitstream, any adjustments made while THX is engaged will be reset to +0.0 dB if the program is paused for longer than 3 seconds.